ModPunchtree/URCL/README.md

 This means that, all URCL projects should specify the exact version of URCL they use.

 ## Errors or Contradictions
-If there are any errors or contradictions between this documentaion and any other documentation for URCL, the offical version found here should be defined as the correct version.
+If there are any errors or contradictions between this documentation and any other documentation for URCL, the offical version found here should be defined as the correct version.

 ## How to edit/contribute
 1) Create a fork of this repository